elcicd/el-CICD-docs/README.md

 * Choose to deploy to the Dev environment or a Sandbox
 * Choose the branch to build from the chosen microservices of the project
 * Build all microservices
-* Recreate all microservices; i.e. remove all currently deployed microservices below deploying new builds
+* Recreate all microservices; i.e. remove all currently deployed microservices before deploying new builds
 * Build selected microservices of the project

 The pipeline builds a number of microservices in parallel using Jenkins' parallel build capability.
-The builds and deployments for each microservice are triggered by calling each individual Build to Dev pipleline of each microservice.
+The builds and deployments for each microservice are triggered by calling each individual Build-to-Dev pipleline of each microservice.

 Start the pipeline by going the _Build with Parameters_ screen of the pipeline.